charliegerard/leap_sphero/README.md

 ##Next steps:

-* Set up an index.html file to display the fingers tracked in the browser.
+* At the moment, index.html working when launching python server but need to make it work with Node.